 Modify Bulk User Attributes for Bulk Azure AD Users from CSV

-To update users in bulk, we can keep the required user’s UPN and attributes to be modified in a CSV file.
+We can keep the required user’s UPN and attributes to be modified in a CSV file to update users in bulk.
 The CSV column header names should be the same member property name supported in the Get-AzureADUser cmdlet.
 Run the following command to get the supported properties.

 Get-AzureADUser | Get-Member -MemberType property

 Consider the CSV file “AzureADUserAttributes.csv” (Download sample CSV).
-The CSV column headers should include the user identity and attribute values (ex: UserPrincipalName, JobTitle, CompanyName, etc.) in each row.
-The below script imports the details of Microsoft 365 users from the CSV file and set the attribute values for users one by one.
+The CSV column headers should include the user identity and attribute values (e.g., UserPrincipalName, JobTitle, CompanyName, etc.) in each row.
+The script below imports the details of Microsoft 365 users from the CSV file and sets the attribute values for each user one by one.

 # Read user details from the CSV file